apify/crawlee/README.md

      - Enables crawling of large number of web pages in raw HTML or using <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a>
      HTML parser.
-     This is the most efficient web crawling method, but it does not work on pages that require JavaScript.
+     This is the most efficient web crawling method, but it does not work on websites that require JavaScript.
   </li>
   <li>
      <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler">PuppeteerCrawler</a>